 The sandwiches at Ng Cafe are smaller and more compact than some of the others we’ve had in town, with a generous layer of pate and house-made mayo.
 But the bread really brings it all together—a toasted, house-made French baguette with a crispy exterior and a soft center.
 We’re big fans of the classic here, with Asian ham and pork head cheese, but the shredded pork skin version is a close second favorite.

 The first thing you might notice about the banh mi at The B’s Kitchen is the bread—it’s coated in an intense layer of microblisters that adds a really great texture to every bite, while the inside remains perfectly soft.
 They also make their own chili sauce, which packs a little heat and some extra roasted flavor.
-The B’s Kitchen operates out of a food truck in a gas station parking lot near Cesar Chavez and Chicon St. We like to get the pork belly or pork shoulder banh mi here, but you can also get fish, chicken, beef, or tofu.
+We like to get the pork belly or pork shoulder banh mi here, but you can also get the classic with cold cuts, chicken, beef, or tofu.

-The banh mi at Pho Please might be our winner in the bargain category, based on size alone - they’re big enough to fill us up for a couple of meals.
-We could eat their house-made mayo on just about anything, but it’s especially good on the lemongrass beef or the pork belly banh mi.
-However, tofu, shrimp, and chicken are also available.
-It’s located in the South Shore District, and as the name suggests, they also make a pretty good bowl of pho.
+The banh mi at Pho Please might be our winner in the bargain category, based on size alone.
+The sandwiches here are big enough to fill us up for a couple of meals.
+The bread tends to be a little softer and sweeter than other baguettes in town, but no less tasty.
+And we could eat their house-made mayo on just about anything, but it’s especially good on the lemongrass beef or the pork belly banh mi.
+If you happen to live closer to campus, they have a sister location, Sip Pho, where you can get the same great sandwiches.

 The bread at Kuway’s is made in-house (in-trailer?), meaning it’s just as fresh as the cilantro spilling out of your banh mi.
 There are a lot of options when it comes to protein choices here—grilled beef, shrimp, chicken, or pork, or fried tofu—and you can’t really go wrong with any, but you can go especially right with the grilled beef or grilled pork.